 Diagnosing Raspberry Problems

-Sunscald and heat are the cause for white druplet disorder on fruit.
-A few of the druplets or perhaps an entire, sun-exposed side of a berry turns white.
+- Sunscald and heat are the cause for white druplet disorder on the fruit.
+A few of the druplets or perhaps an entire sun-exposed side of a berry turns white.
 The rest of the fruit colors normally.
 This does not harm the edibility of the fruit, just the appearance.
 It is an environmental disorder and not one caused by a fungus or bacteria so no sprays are needed.
 Good leaf cover will be helpful so put efforts into adequate watering and fertilizing.

 Do you have a question?
 Try Ask an Expert!